ChickenKyiv/awesome-git-article/course/Slides2/slide-01/indexH.md

 #### Hosted central repositories

-Central repositories are often created through 3rd party Git hosting services like Bitbucket Cloud or Bitbucket Server.
+Central repositories are often created through 3rd party Git hosting services like GitHub, Bitbucket, GitLab.

 The process of initializing a bare repository discussed above is handled for you by the hosting service.